dpmin7/IFTA/architecture/mvc-architecture-class-view.md

 # MVC-based Class View of the Intelligent Flight Tracking Assistant

 This architecture view provides a structural overview of a class-level design based on the Model-View-Controller (MVC) pattern.
 It illustrates the relationships among components responsible for rendering aircraft data, managing spatial and aircraft-related metadata, and supporting various map and connector integrations.
 The diagram helps identify how the system separates concerns between user interface rendering, data processing, and control logic.
-The use of interfaces significantly enhances modifiability, enabling the system to respond swiftly and flexibly to new or changing requirements.
+The use of interfaces significantly enhances `modifiability`, enabling the system to respond swiftly and flexibly to new or changing requirements.

 ![MVC Architecture Class VIew](../images/mvc-architecture-class.png)